NoahZuo/noahzuo.github.io/source/_posts/interruption-to-self-in-unity.md

 When a new state is started, Unity would reset its normalize time.
 Interruption to self, however, cannot let it happen.

+As a result, we skipped `Start State` when `interruption to self` is detected.
+Moreover, the current playing time of both source and target state should be swapped as well.

 ## Conflict with official interruption transition